-Generally speaking, there are two basic types of treatments: Baits and Sprays.
-Each of these is designed to help termite colonies and protect the home, yet their functions and frequency of retreatment vary.
+Generally speaking, there are two basic types of treatments: Baits or bait stations and Sprays.
+Each of these is designed to help eradicate termite colonies and protect the home, yet their functions and frequency of retreatment vary.

-Baits can also be used indoors to supplement sprays in homes with major infestations, to speed up the extermination process.
+Bait stations can also be used indoors to supplement sprays in homes with major infestations, to speed up the extermination process.
 Baits do need to be replaced when they run low.
-The length of time they last depend upon the level of termite infestation in and around your home.
+The length of time they last depends upon the level of termite infestation in and around your home.
 With a pest maintenance and control plan, your exterminator stops by and checks the baits and replenishes them, as needed, based on the frequency of visits your annual plan covers.

 Sprays are much more effective at killing termites faster than baits.
 Sprays can be applied on the outside and interior of the home where there are signs of termite activity or as a preventative measure.
 When applied by a professional, termites typically start dying off within a day or two.
 However, due to the severity of the infestation, it can take a little longer for the treatment to reach the queen and fully kill the colony.